surniaulula/wpsso-add-five-stars/readme.txt

 * Product
 * SoftwareApplication

 > If the Schema type in the Document SSO metabox is not one of these types (or one of their sub-types), then a 5 star rating and review cannot be added, as doing so would trigger an error in the Google search console.
+[See Google's Review snippet documentation for additional information.](https://developers.google.com/search/docs/advanced/structured-data/review-snippet)

 <!-- /about -->